Home / Flavour frequal.com RSS Feed

 Making web apps with Flavour only requires two prerequisites:

-1. Java (OpenJDK 8 or greater)
+1. Java (OpenJDK 8 or equivalent.
+Newer versions of Java are untested.)

 2. Maven (Apache Maven 3.8.6 or greater)